Phillip-England/godocument/docs/configuration.md

 `godocument.config.json` is the configuration file for your application.
 It contains the necessary information to generate your website's routes.

-<md-important>The order of items in `godocument.config.json` will determine the order of your pages in your website.</md-important>
+<span class='md-important'>The order of items in `godocument.config.json` will determine the order of your pages in your website.</span>

 Here is the base configuration needed to generate a site using Godocument: